Bad credit mortgages

 A mortgage for someone with poor credit will usually be capped at around 80% of the value of the property, though some lenders will only offer mortgages up to 60% of the value of the property.

 Find out more: What a mortgage lender will lend you

 Why do I have a bad credit rating?

 A number of things can affect your credit rating.
-Some of the main reasons include:
+Some of the common reasons include:

-- if you have missed credit card, loan or mortgage payments
+- missing credit card, loan or mortgage payments

-- if you are in some kind of debt repayment arrangement, eg an IVA, or have been declared bankrupt
+- being in some kind of debt repayment arrangement, eg an individual voluntary arrangement (IVA), or have been declared bankrupt

 - if you have County Court Judgments against you

-- if you have never taken out any credit and so haven't built up a record of paying things back in time.
+- never having taken out any credit and so haven't built up a record of paying things back in time.

 Whether or not you think these factors apply to you, you should always check out your credit report before applying for a mortgage.
 The three biggest organisations for this are Callcredit, Equifax and Experian.
 If you're concerned, it's worth checking how you fare with all three companies, as they all score slightly differently.